kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 If local_file is in another directory: <br>
 `scp /path/to/local_file user_name@server_address:/path/to/cluster/directory`

-### Copy files from the cluster to your computer
+### Copy files from the cluster to your local computer
-Again, run the command from your local computer.
+Again, the current working directory must be on your local computer.

 `scp user_name@server_address:/path/to/cluster/remote_file /path/to/local/directory`<br>

-If the destination is the current working directory, the full path to the current working directory can be replaced with `.` <br>
+If the destination is the local current working directory, the full path to the current working directory can be replaced with `.` <br>
 `scp user_name@server_address:/path/to/cluster/file.txt .`

-**_Question:_** How do you modify the `scp` command to copy a directory?
+**_Question:_** How do you modify the `scp` command to transfer a directory?

 **_Task:_** Copy the `hello.txt` file you made previously from your computer to your folder on the cluster.
 Then delete the file from the cluster.

-___

-## Modules
-Some programs are already installed on MCC, however, they need to be activated in order to work.

-`module list` lists the activated programs on your account.

-`module avail` lists the programs installed on the cluster.
-Use `module avail | grep "program_name"` to search for a specific program (note that most module names are in lowercase).

-`module load module_name` activates the program for your current session

-`module unload module name` deactivates/removes the program from your account

-___

-## Singularities
-These are like modules except that instead of loading them, the program name is called when you submit a job to the cluster.

-The full list of singularity programs is [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/72417975/Software+list+for+singularity+containers+for+conda+packages+in+the+MCC+cluster)
+### Another way to transfer files
+Like ssh, the command `sftp` moves files but is more interactive in that you enter a special shell within the current shell.

+Let's say you're on your local machine in a directory with a file you want to transfer.
+Run `sftp user_name@server_address` and enter your password.
+Once you hit enter, you will be in your home directory _on the cluster_ and the prompt changes to `sftp>`.
+Now you can move around your directory structure on the cluster (i.e., use `cd`, `ls`, etc.) and navigate to you want to put the file.

+Then run `put local_file` to transfer the file from your local machine to the cluster.
+Likewise, to get a file off the cluster run `get remote_file` and it will transfer the file from the cluster to your local machine.
+Run `exit` to quit sftp.

+**_Task:_** Using sftp, copy the `log.txt` file you made previously from your computer to your folder on the cluster.
+Then delete the file from the cluster.
+Make sure you're in the folder that has log.txt when you start sftp.

 ___